 3. You are in control of the selling price.
-What more needs said?
+What be more needs said?

 4. You are in control of potential buyer’s offering price and their perception of your business.
 Remember, your business only gets one chance at a good first impression.

 6. You are in control of the buyer’s team of advisors.
-In addition, data gathering during the appraisal process can reveal any potential due diligence problems that could arise later.
+Also, data gathering during the appraisal process can reveal any potential due diligence problems that could arise later.

 7. Your business will stand out versus the poorly presented businesses for sale.
 Remember, your business is competing against other investment opportunities that potential buyers are investigating.
 The certified, third-party appraisal makes your business look more appealing and professional.